nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to <u>list pending tasks</u>.
-2. Salsey shows a list of tasks
+2. Salesy shows a list of tasks
 3. Vendor requests to mark a specific task in the list as done.
-4. Salsey marks the task as done.
+4. Salesy marks the task as done.

     Use case ends.